amasegian/IRSA/week2/README.md

 ## Assignments

 Students were asked to think about which astronomy subfields they found most interesting, in preparation for selecting the topic for their semester-long projects.
+Before the next class, they  submitted a Google Form to indicate their top three choices for the semester-long project (or suggesting their own project idea).

 ## Notes